Klarna (KLAR) RSU sell-vs-hold

 The hidden purchase

-Most diversification frameworks would suggest no, but the right answer depends on your conviction in KLAR.
+Most diversification frameworks would advise against a purchase that size in a single name; the right answer depends on your conviction in KLAR.
 Holding past one year converts the gain to LTCG.

 Sell + invest